syl20bnr/spacemacs/doc/DOCUMENTATION.md

 # Who can benefit from this ?

 `Spacemacs` is first intended to be used by **Vim users** who want to go to the next level by using Emacs.
+There is a [guide][vim-migration] for these users to supplement the documentation.

 It is also a good fit for people wanting to **lower the [risk of RSI][RSI]** induced by the default Emacs key bindings (this is an assumption, there is no